Vyral/base-template/_posts/2018-07-11-how-do-you-buy-and-sell-a-home-at-the-same-time.md

 {% include youtube.html %}

-How do you approach buying a home and selling your own at the same time.
+How do you approach buying a home and selling your own at the same time?

 Well, if you have the financial capacity to do so, the easiest option is to purchase your next home before starting the process of selling your current one.
 This way you can focus on one transaction at a time.